Cold Calling Alternatives for B2B Outbound Sales

 Linkedin message and connect request (our research indicates a 40% acceptance rate) take far less time than a cold call, never mind the morale loss which often occurs in a harsh phone rejection.
 Content sharing can also be done on Linkedin either to generate inbound leads or to create organic interactions with your target leads that are already part of your network.
 This type of “thought leadership” is an increasingly common methodology for salespeople to prospect new leads.

-Email campaigns which provide relevant information to your inbound that doesn ́t centre around your product, can be a great way to engage prospects.
+Email campaigns which provide relevant information to your inbound that doesn’t centre around your product can be a great way to engage prospects.
 Furthermore, providing email content that is not simply a meeting request or a sales pitch is an effective way to generate engagement from your leads that might be inactive or difficult to reach otherwise.
 Moreover, tracking your web visitors behaviour can help to understand when is the right time to contact an inbound lead with a target message or outreach.
 However, it is important to note that in Europe, opt-in is necessary from your prospects due to GDPR regulations.

 84% of B2B leaders start their individual buying journeys through referrals, and nearly 3 out of 4 business executives have said that they prefer to work with sales professionals that have been referred by a network connection.
-Asking your most loyal customers for referrals to people they know might benefit from your solution can be very successful.
+Asking your most loyal customers for referrals to people that might benefit from your solution can be very successful.
 These types of channel partners and multipliers can be essential, especially for smaller companies, to scale effectively.
 Once again this is something that can be capitalised upon with Linkedin due to the capability of observing the mutual connections of your networks to your target leads.
 Direct requests for referrals are also efficiently sent through email or Linkedin rather than carried out through calling.
 Not only can referrals be found in the existing customer base, but leads can be generated through coaches, consultants and even through the clients of a company’s IT service providers.